Deathfireofdoom/robot-vacuum/readme.md

 | 355.70 |

 Since we managed to decrease the memory foot print of the robot, without loosing that much of runtime I would say my performance improvements are successful.
+It seems it take a bit longer when I am running in Docker.